aprksy/labkit/README.md

 `labkit` helps you organize container-based development labs with **built-in documentation**, **dependency tracking**, and **safe automation** — all version-controlled via Git.

 Think of it as a **developer-first environment orchestrator**: simple to use, easy to adopt, and designed for clarity without enforcement.

+## Breaking Changes

+As this release now supports container namespace, it will have incompatibility issues with labs that was created using earlier versions.
+However, we will `migrate` subcommand to detect and migrate existing labs to use namespace.

 ---